blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     :ref:`doc_fog_shader`

-Godot supports a frustum-aligned voxel (froxel) approach to volumetric fog rendering.
+Blazium supports a frustum-aligned voxel (froxel) approach to volumetric fog rendering.
 As opposed to a post-processing filter, this approach is more general-purpose as it can work with any light type.
 Fog can also use shaders for custom behavior, which allows animating the fog or using a 3D texture to